 Ponds wishing to utilize a "rubber liner" system are the most common type of installation for consumers.
 The use of Firestone 45 Mil EPDM pond liner is a terrific way to get your pond off to a great start.
-Using the protective underlayment is ALWAYS recommended as it increases the puncture resistance of the pond liner by 400% and is required for the 20 year Firestone warranty.
+Using the protective underlayment is ALWAYS recommended as it increases the puncture resistance of the pond liner by 400% and is required for the Limited Lifetime Manufacturers Warranty.

 Fish friendly - Pondgard is based on EPDM synthetic rubber, a highly flexible stable material that's not only long lasting and easy to work with, but safe for fish and plant life.

 Highly flexible - stays flexible in a variety of temperatures- from -40 degrees F to 175 degrees F- enabling it to be installed year round.
 And unlike some other liner materials, Pondgard contains no plasticizers which can embrittle with age and cause cracks or splits in the material threatening fish and animal life.